NithinMathewJosephAston/Accident_severity_prediction/README.md

 normalization, subset selection, etc.) necessary before a statistical or a machine learning model can be constructed.

-The following steps need to be present:
+The following steps aree present:

 (1) Introduction: business objective and its context (the practical problem that can be later solved with a regression or classification model)